Forces That Energize Work Motivation in Organizational Settings

-The internal forces that move within the individual and have been given a general name called motives.
+These internal forces that move within the individual have been given a general name called motives.

 The word ‘motivate’ is derived from the Latin word ‘movere’ which means to move or to activate.
 Thus, motivation is an internal state of a person that activates and maintains his or her behavior.

 Motivation is basically a process that starts with a physiological or psychological deficiency or need that activates a behavior or a drive that is aimed at a goal or incentive.

 What then is Work Motivation?

 Within the context of the organization, Work Motivation is generally defined as a series of energizing forces that originate from within and beyond an individual.
 These forces both initiate the work-related behavior and determine the nature, direction, intensity, and duration of the individual’s behavior.

 Still within the organizational context, the term Organizational Motivation refers to the process of inspiring employees to work hard to achieve the desired goals of the organization.

 According to William Scott, motivation means a process of stimulating people to action to accomplish desired goals.
 It consists in arousing need and desire in people so as to initiate and direct their behaviors in a purposeful manner.